 Your customers must complete the steps you designate in your funnel in loose order.
 Loose order means that a customer can engage in other actions in between funnel steps, as long as they complete all the funnel steps in order.
 Let's start with an example where the funnel has steps: A, B, C, D, E and go through a few cases:

 - The customer does steps A -> B -> C -> D -> E in exact order.
-Mixpanel will count this as a conversion.
+Mixpanel counts this as a conversion.

-- The customer does steps A -> B -> F -> C -> D -> E. Mixpanel will count this as a conversion.
+- The customer does steps A -> B -> F -> C -> D -> E. Mixpanel counts this as a conversion.
 This is an example of loose ordering.

 - The customer does steps A -> B -> C -> E. Mixpanel will not count this as a full conversion, and the customer will not appear in the funnel after step C. The customer's completion of step E is excluded from the funnel because step D did not occur.

 You can create a cohort from a funnel segment in order to examine that group of users more closely.
 Learn more about this feature here.